 An awkward smile crossed Homer’s face as he said, “Accepting those that believe in living like a hermit to accepting those that belong to huge religious organizations like Catholicism.
 Even Muslims are accepted.”

 The way he said even Muslims are accepted was said with a distasteful mocking voice that disturbed Temple.
 But Temple continued, “That’s right, Homer.
-No one cares what religion you have as long as you do not hurt yourself or anyone else.
+No one cares what religion or group that one chooses to belong to as long as you do not hurt yourself or anyone else.”

 The Philosophy of Inclusion that so dramatically changed the world back in the early part of the twenty-first century boils down to people understanding and then accepting that all people have the three base instincts in them.
-They are survival, sex drive and need for socialization.
-It goes on to add that all humans have different amounts as well as different kinds of these drives in these three instincts causing normalcy to be in a wide range of acceptability.”
+They are Survival, Pleasure and need for socialization or Herding.
+It goes on to add that all humans have different amounts as well as different levels of these drives in these three instincts causing normalcy to be in a wide range of acceptability.”